 You can ask concrete questions about the company’s expansion plans or how it managed through Covid or softer questions about the culture and people.

 Here are four questions about the company with which you are interviewing that you can modify to suit your needs:

 - Can you describe the company culture?

-- I know you put plans on hold because of the pandemic, is there a timeline for ramping up again?
+- I know you put plans on hold because of the pandemic, how is your ramping up process going now?

 - Why do you like working here?